davidmyriel/tigris-rag-lab/README.md

 ## How it works

 Start with a “base” dataset bucket in Tigris.
-When you want to try a new idea—different chunking, slightly different cleaning, an extra subset of docs—you don’t copy the whole dataset.
-You create a **fork** of the bucket.
+When you want to try a new idea, such as different chunking, slightly different cleaning, an extra subset of docs, then you don’t copy the whole dataset.
+Instead, you create a **fork** of the bucket.
 That fork is your dataset “branch.”

 Then you build a Qdrant collection from that fork.
 The code reads a manifest file (a small JSON “recipe”) that says where the data is and how to process it: which text field to embed, what chunking strategy to use, and which embedding model to call.